Bhupendra-Giradkar/Buy_Busy_App/README.md

-# BuyBusy - Redux
+# BuyBusy App
-  This is a Coding Ninjas project of BuyBusy e-com website, made using Reactjs, Redux toolkit, react-router-dom.
+BuyBusy is a e-com website.
 User can create their accout and add/remove products in their cart and also place order.
 This project saves data inside Firebase Database.

-# Installation and Run
-  Follow the following steps to run the code on your system.
-  - Get the code on your system.
-  - Open terminal and navigate to the root directory of the code.
-  - Run "npm install" Command inside terminal to install all the dependencies.
-  - After complete installation, run command "npm start" inside the terminal to run the code.
-  - To see the output, Open your web broswer and serach for http://localhost:3000/

 # Features
   - Create your account to login.